janosj/mongodb-opsmgr/opsmgr-aws/README.md

 Deploys a MongoDB Ops Manager demo environment on AWS using EC2 instances.
 The demo environment consists of a single-node Ops Manager installation and a configurable number of agents.
 To deploy the environment:

-1. Privision the EC2 instances.
+1. Provision the EC2 instances.

 2. Deploy Ops Manager.